hnqso/minigrid/README.md

 ## Animation

-You can either add a CSS `transition` to your grid item:
+The simple solution is to add a CSS `transition` in your grid item:

 ```css
 .grid-item {